SuperOfficeDocs/superoffice-docs/docs/database/user-preferences/index.md

 Preferences are stored in the `UserPreference` table in the database.

-Preferences can be defined at six different levels:
+Preferences can be defined at 6 different levels:

 | Level | Description |
 |---|---|